 Life isn’t about who you know.
 It’s about who really knows you.

-Life is an adventure.
+Life is a story.
 It’s painted with celebrated victories and littered with agonizing defeats.
-Regardless of the season we are in, we all need the love and support of friends.
+Regardless of the season you are in, we all need the love and support of friends.
 Your faith journey is both very personal and very social.
 Life is better together, so we work hard to be a place where you can expect to meet new friends who really love you.

 We were Made to Worship

 These are some of the songs that we sing at Story Presbyterian Church.
 Our great King from ages past has been telling a beautiful story of redemption.
 On Sundays we celebrate the works of the King, we confess our struggles and sorrows to the King, and from our hearts we praise him for the gracious mercy he offers us.

 Worship is the act of seeing what God is worth and giving him what he’s worth.
 More than anything else in all of creation God is worthy of our worship.
 At Story Presbyterian Church we gather on Sundays to be reminded of the greatness, the goodness, and the love of God.
 And as a people, to corporately give our affections to God.
 We do this through singing, through giving, through teaching, and through communion.
 While we sing feel free to join your voice with those of your neighbors, singing praises to God.
 If that’s not your thing its ok to just reflect on the music and the words being sung.